 Why did I regrade my yard?

 Last fall, it rained.
 A lot.
 Continually.
 And, all that water caused a few leaks in my basement.
 As I spoke to some contractors who were still working on the inside of my house, they all said the same thing.
 I needed to regrade my yard.
+That seemed to be the solution to preventing water in my basement.

 The tall tree-like shrub was a lilac.
 It was actually beautiful and smelled so good!
 And then, there were the hydrangeas.
 Planted many, many years ago and totally out of control.
 They were an issue with getting in and out of the driveway.